chef/chef-web-docs/chef_master/source/errors.rst

    $ git commit -am "Updating so I can install a site cookbook"

-Re-run the ``knife cookbook site install`` subcommand again to install the community cookbook.
+Re-run the ``knife supermarket install`` subcommand again to install the community cookbook.

 Cannot find config file
 -----------------------------------------------------